Brown & Michaels

 Design Patents cover the ornamental appearance of a useful device but not its function.
 For example, the body shape of a Porsche "Targa" automobile and the case of the IBM Selectric® typewriter were the subject of design patents.

-TRADEMARKS cover the name or some other symbol (logo) which represent the source of a product or service.
+TRADEMARKS cover the name, or a slogan or phrase, or some other symbol or design (sometimes called a "logo") which represent the source of a product or service.